aurotripathy/seive-the-day/README.md

 #### seize-the-day
-Scrape Google Calendar (w/their API)
+Scrape Google Calendar (w/their API).

-Create a nice message for the internal power-brokers
+Create a nice summary for internal power-brokers.